[Learn Korean E8] How to Type Korean Keyboard on Windows 10 and Mac

 Please try using it.

-Also, if you’re using Windows and your keyboard doesn’t have a right Alt key, you might want to buy an external keyboard which has a right Alt key.
+Also, if you’re using Windows and your keyboard doesn’t have the right Alt key, you might want to buy an external keyboard that has the right Alt key.

-After all, if you can type fast in Korean, it will be very troublesome to switch between English and Hangul every time by clicking.
+After all, if you can type fast in Korean, switching between English and Hangul every time you click will be very troublesome.

 I also use an external keyboard because I often type in Korean for work.

-If you think you’ll be typing in Korean quite often in near future, I recommend you to consider buying one.
+If you think you’ll be typing in Korean quite often in the near future, I recommend you consider buying one.

 By the way, I use an external keyboard like this.